flyingmachine/brave-clojure-web/content/concurrency.md

 ; => Here's some Ferengi wisdom: Whisper your way to success.
 ```

-In this example, you're creating a future that executes immediately.
+In this example, you're creating a future that begins executing
-However, it's blocking because it's waiting for a value to be
+immediately.
+However, it's blocking because it's waiting for a value
-delivered to `ferengi-wisdom-promise`.
-After 100 milliseconds, you
+to be delivered to `ferengi-wisdom-promise`.
+After 100 milliseconds,
-deliver the value and the `println` statement in the future runs.
+you deliver the value and the `println` statement in the future runs.

 Futures, delays, and promises are great, simple ways to manage
 concurrency in your application.
 In the next section, we'll look at